How are motorway services named?

 - One of Granada's many renamings was their suggestion that Hilton Park was "Birmingham North", which caused irritation because it's far outside Birmingham, and closer to Wolverhampton.

-- Likewise Blackburn was reluctantly renamed Blackburn with Darwen, after complaints from locals.
+- Likewise Blackburn was reluctantly renamed Blackburn with Darwen, after complaints from Darwen residents.

-- The decision to name the hotel at Sarn Park "Days Inn Bridgend-Cardiff" received similar criticism from the proud town of Bridgend.
+- The decision to name the hotel at Sarn Park "Days Inn Bridgend-Cardiff" received similar criticism from the proud town of Bridgend which is not very close to Cardiff.

-Many residents have also mocked service areas that are nowhere near the place they are named after.
+Many residents have mocked service areas that are nowhere near the place they are named after.
 A name like "Chester services" isn't especially helpful if you live in Chester, which is why locals tend to prefer a local nickname.

 Each individual brand will want to refer to their branch by a name that is unique to their business.
 This means one particular service area may be promoted under several different names.
 In particular, petrol stations that have been there a long time may still use the name of a local landmark that is no longer relevant, while hotels will want to use the name of a major landmark.

 Locals to the area may prefer to use a local nickname, and if you're looking through the history then there is another name to look out for: during development, service areas are often known by the farm on which it is going to be built on.

-Naming after a major city can cause complications when new service areas open.
+Naming after a large town can cause complications when new service areas open.
 There are at least three services which want to be known as Doncaster, while Welcome Break's Peartree is closer to Oxford than their own Oxford services.
 Signed service areas will try to make each name unique, while each individual operator will want to avoid any duplication within their own estate.

 In 2012, the Remote Distance Sign was changed to use service area names rather than operator names.
 This can cause confusion when names of far-away cities are used.